oasisprotocol/oasis-sdk/docs/rofl/features/rest.md

 ## App Identifier

-This endpoint can be used to retrieve the current ROFL app's identifier.
+This endpoint can be used to retrieve the current app's identifier.

 **Endpoint:** `/rofl/v1/app/id` (`GET`)